DevL/macrohard/README.md

 # Welcome to Macrohard

-_It was an unusal first day at the Macrohard™ office._
+_It was an unusual first day at the Macrohard™ office._

 _In fact, it wasn't a day at the office at all._